One Western Visayas: History

-Launched on August 27, 2018, the newscast marks the return of GMA Iloilo as an originating station, three years after it was reduced to be a relay station of GMA 7 Manila due to mass layoffs and financial difficulties brought about by streamlining of GMA Regional TV's operations.
+Launched on August 27, 2018, the newscast marks the return of GMA Iloilo as an originating station, almost three years after it was reduced to be a relay station of GMA 7 Manila due to mass layoffs and financial difficulties brought about by streamlining of GMA Regional TV's operations.
 This is produced by GMA Iloilo and GMA Bacolod stations which, before the initial closure of their news departments, aired separate news programs Ratsada 24 Oras (formerly Ratsada and 24 Oras Western Visayas) and Isyu Subong Negrense, respectively.

-On March 18, 2019, GMA Bacolod opened its studio which is now used by the newscast.
-Prior to the launching of its studio, reports and headlines from Bacolod and the rest of Negros Occidental were aired live from the GMA Bacolod Control Room.
+On March 18, 2019, GMA Bacolod opened its studio, which is now used by the newscast.
+Before the launch of its studio, reports and headlines from Bacolod and the rest of Negros Occidental were aired live from the GMA Bacolod Control Room.

 On May 27, 2019, Atty.
-Sedfrey Cabaluna (also a then high-ranking officer at Department of Tourism Region VI) temporarily left the newscast.
-Despite that, the program still maintained a tri-anchor format when reporters Darylle Marie Sarmiento and Zen Quilantang took turns as his replacement.
+Sedfrey Cabaluna (also a then high-ranking officer at the Department of Tourism Region VI) temporarily left the newscast.
+Despite that, the program still maintained a tri-anchor format when reporters Darylle Marie Sarmiento and Zen Quilantang-Sasa took turns as his replacement.

 On July 29, 2019, the newscast unveiled a minor revision of its logo, changing its font color to green, reflecting its co-produced national newscast GMA Regional TV Weekend News (later Regional TV Weekend News, now Regional TV News), which was launched on July 27.
 It was relaunched on August 12, adopting graphics and studio sets for Iloilo and Bacolod stations similar to its sister regional newscasts Balitang Amianan (now One North Central Luzon) and Balitang Bisdak.
-The newscast also opened its doors to audiences every Friday.
+The newscast also opened its doors to audiences every Friday but this was halted in March 2020 due to the COVID-19 pandemic.

 Atty.
 Sedfrey Cabaluna returned to the newscast on March 16, 2020, reuniting with co-anchors Rivilla and Prietos.
-Sarmiento and Quilantang meanwhile continued working for the newscast as regional correspondents.
+Sarmiento and Quilantang-Sasa, meanwhile, continued working for the newscast as regional correspondents.